moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 This exercise involves four steps:

-1. Copy and organize stickies from exercise 1
+1. Copy and organize stickies from Exercise 1
 1. Identify the most important Job Performer group
 1. Convert tasks into Job Statements
 1. Consider key questions about who, and what.